whiteout-io/mail/README.md

     interested in contributing or getting a license, please get in touch with us (info@whiteout.io).

+Many of the libraries we use are licensed under an open source license.
 Here are some of the libraries we use (for a complete list please take a look at the code):

 * [OpenPGP.js](http://openpgpjs.org): An implementation of OpenPGP in Javascript
 * [Inbox](https://github.com/andris9/inbox): Simple IMAP client for node.js